hoangduytran/blender-manual/manual/editors/video_sequencer/introduction.rst

 .. figure:: /images/editors_vse_overview.svg

-   Figure 1: Sequence Editor shown in the Sequencer & Preview view type.
+   Figure 1: The Video Sequencer Editor shown in the Sequencer & Preview view type.

 Header
    Contains menus and buttons for interacting with the editor.